DSB class MR

+Design

 The class MR is an adaptation of the German class 628.0 and was first delivered in 1978.
 The trains were initially coupled as MR–MR carriages back-to-back.
 Starting in 1981, the class MRD was introduced to better accommodate passengers' luggage, and from then on the MR–MRD formation has been used.
 The trainsets can run in multiple, with up to five carriage pairs in a train having been used.

+History

 In 2003, Arriva took over operation of several branch lines in Jutland from DSB, and for this purpose rented 39 MR–MRD trainsets from DSB.
 24 of these trains were returned to DSB in 2004–2005, and the remaining 15 in 2010.
 In addition, 13 MR–MRD trainsets were sold to Arriva in Poland in 2007–08.
 As of 2016, many of the MR/MRDs have been retired, while two trainsets are preserved by the Danish Railway Museum.